shaliulab/idtrackerai/README.md

 ### Installation

 The installation requires some amout of interaction with the linux terminal.
 In linux Mint you can open one using the icon ">_" in your toolbar.
+We provide the commands needed to install idtracker.ai from the terminal.
+You can type them directly in the command line and press ENTER to execute them.

 Create a folder named idtrackerai in your Home directory by typing

     mkdir idtrackerai

-in the terminal and pressing ENTER.
+in the terminal.

 Move to that folder by typing